adressler/digits.js/README.md

 - Include documentation into this readme
 - fetching value from DOM, data attribute or options
 - 'silent' integration into DOM (no animation on init)
-- option for animation speed and min/max values
 - option to update settings after first initialization
 - move animation effect to plugin
 - add more animation effects